Dark Matter as Incomplete Crystallization: Neutrality, Abundance, and a 1.719 GeV Mass from the Octahedral Void

 b

-independent of this calculation.
+independent of it.

 What we claim is: